Related event page

 Tip: If you have co-hosts, agree on the system before invitations go out.
 Two people tracking responses in different places is worse than no system at all.

 Your RSVP deadline should be determined by when you actually need the headcount, not by an arbitrary date.
 If your caterer needs a final number 10 days before the event, set the RSVP deadline at least two weeks before the event to give yourself a buffer for follow-ups.
-RSVPify data shows that 80 percent of guests submit their response within eight weeks of receiving the invitation, and about 57.6 percent respond within the first five weeks.
-Build your timeline around these realities.
-State the deadline clearly on every invitation — not buried in paragraph three, but prominent and unmissable.
+Most guests who plan to respond easily will do so early, while the final stretch usually requires direct nudges.
+Build your timeline around that reality.
+State the deadline clearly on every invitation, not buried in paragraph three, but prominent and unmissable.

 Tip: Work backward from your vendor deadlines.
 If the caterer needs a final count by May 1, set the RSVP deadline for April 20 so you have 10 days to chase stragglers.